-The Code is clear that parents must be fully involved and engaged in the "assess, plan, do, review" cycle: "Where a student is receiving SEN support, schools should talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the student and the school.
+The Code is clear that parents/carers of students identified with SEND must be fully involved and engaged in the "assess, plan, do, review" cycle: "Where a student is receiving SEND support, schools should talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the student and the school.
 Schools should meet parents at least three times each year" (para 6.65.)

 Students, young people and parents should always be involved in decision-making.
 Discussions will need to allow sufficient time to explore the parents' views and to plan effectively.
-Views of the student could be gathered discussion before or during the meeting.
+Views of the student could be gathered through discussion before or during the meeting.